 Retention Rate: 80%

 Graduation Rate: 64%

 Based in Austin, Texas, Saint Edwards is a private Catholic university that offers a highly comprehensive game design program.
 Course credits contribute to a BA in Video Game Development.
 Major courses like Interactive Storytelling, Introduction to Game Audio, and Game Design Studio I are integral parts of the curriculum.
 Large video game developers, such as Electronic Arts, Blizzard Entertainment, NCSoft, and Aspyr Media, often hire Saint Edwards graduates.

 The school currently ranks #54 among Best Catholic Colleges in America and is the third-largest hub of game development in the country.

 Retention Rate: 76%

 Salary After Attending: $45,700

-Located in Massachusetts, Fitchburg State offers prospective students a chance to earn a major in Game Design.
-It is the first program of its kind of any public institution based in the Northeast US.
-It is also available to you as a minor program if you are studying a different major on your path to a job in game design.
-The university offers unique opportunities for students to learn abroad about the gaming industry.
-In 2018, at least 18 students were chosen to study at specific companies in Japan and learn firsthand how the video game industry makes quality games.
+Based in Massachusetts, Fitchburg State University offers the first game design program of its kind to prospective students pursuing a major in game design in the Northeastern region of the country.
+Fitchburg also offers it as a minor program for students studying different majors.
+The university offers unique opportunities for game design students to study abroad and master the global industry.
+In 2018, at least 18 students were chosen to study at specific companies in Japan and learn firsthand how the video game industry operates.

-You will learn concepts that pertain to visual art and game design, as well as the foundation of game programming and logic.
-FSU is known to be one of the best colleges in the nation that delivers value for your money, and as such is ranked at No. 43 for Best Value Colleges.
+Students attain skills that pertain to visual art and game design, as well as the foundation of game programming.
+FSU is known to be one of the top value colleges in the nation, and as such, ranks at #43 among Best Value Colleges.